Re-TROS (Rebuilding the Rights of Statues) began in the underground music scene of Nanjing, China in 2004.

 China-underground: How did you meet and how did you start to create music?

-Hua Dong: I’ve been enjoying listening music when I was young, from pop music to rock, I was really into the atmosphere which made by different musical instruments and voices.
-When I was about 14 or 15, I started to listen to many rock bands from the UK and USA, someday a friend of mine introduced an album called “17 seconds”” of “The Cure” to me, which was very impressed.
+Hua Dong: I’ve been enjoying listening to music when I was young, from pop music to rock, I was really into the atmosphere made by different musical instruments and voices.
+When I was about 14 or 15, I started to listen to many rock bands from the UK and the USA, someday a friend of mine introduced an album called “17 seconds” by “The Cure” to me, which was very impressive.
 The music was super simple and cool, then I thought, well, would be wonderful if I could also play in a band and perform on the stage in front of a lot of people just like what The Cure did.
 I guess that might be the first flame to me of thinking about the possibility of creating music.

 CU: How did you choose the name of the band?

 HD: The Name was chosen by all three members of the band.
 Each of us picked up a word and we built these three words together to a whole name.
 My choice was “ the right”.